-The Charter adopted by the Audit Committee provides that all non-audit services to be provided to the Corporation by the Corporation's external auditor must be pre-approved by the Audit Committee.
-The Audit Committee may delegate this function to one of its independent members, who shall report to the Audit Committee on any such approvals.
+The charter adopted by the Audit Committee provides that the committee shall pre-approve all non-audit services to be provided to the Corporation by the Corporation's external auditor.
+The Audit Committee may delegate to one or more of its members the authority to pre-approve non-audit services, provided that any such pre-approval must be presented to the Audit Committee at its first scheduled meeting following such pre-approval and the member(s) to whom such authority has been delegated comply with such other procedures as may be established by the committee from time to time.